5 Ideas to Make Summer Reading FUN!

 - Incentive Charts and stickers track group progress or a range of goals.

-- Check off your scavenger hunt goals with a Free Printable Checklist.
+- Check off your scavenger hunt goals on a checklist.

 - Changing challenges by the week or month?
 Announce and track it on a calendar!